bk-cs/rtr/run_cli_tool/README.md

 Arguments to supply during execution

 ## PARAMETER Delete
-Delete the file when complete
+Delete the tool when complete

 ## EXAMPLES